Best Gaming Gloves 2026: 5 Tested Picks for Grip and Comfort

 If your hands sweat heavily during competitive matches, the ONISSI Pro is built for you.

 The full-finger design wicks sweat away from the palm, and the anti-slip fabric grips even when fingers get damp.
-We tested these during a 2-hour ranked Valorant session in a 78F room with no AC running, and the palms stayed dry while the fingertips ran warm by the 90-minute mark.
+During long ranked matches in a warm room, the palms tend to stay dry while the fingertips run warmer over time.
 For players who really struggle with sweat slipping the mouse, that trade-off is worth taking.
 Casual players in cool rooms will find them too warm for relaxed weekend sessions.

 Key specs: Anti-slip fabric, full-finger design, sweat-wicking weave, S to XL.
 Price: varies by retailer.
 Trade-off: Full coverage runs warmer than fingerless picks.